 Of course, I was fooling nobody.
-Six months later, following my adventures at Ealing Trailfinders Rugby Club with the Turf Games Summer Festival, I had signed up to the Winter Festival in February 2023.
+Six months later, following my adventures at Ealing Trailfinders Rugby Club at Turf Games Summer Festival, I was off to Farnborough for the Winter Festival in February 2023.

 Yep, a glutton for punishment.

 Once again, I’ve decided to share a few of my thoughts about the event.
 Whether you were there, are planning to do a future Turf Games, or would never ever consider it in your wildest nightmares and just want to enjoy my pain… welcome!

 The Build Up

 For last year’s games, I had a grand total of three days’ notice.
 I was the last-minute call-up for a local five-man team, to replace a late drop out.
 Because of this, I had no training – I had to rely on my general strength and conditioning to get me through.

 This time around, I had several months’ notice.
 However, apart from the final week, I didn’t particularly change the way I trained in the build up.
 I continued to do three strength sessions per week – working on the fundamentals like deadlifts, squats, overhead press… and some bicep curls for good measure. 💪

 I also continued to attend my usual strength and conditioning class – Titan Conditioning, based in Swansea University – twice a week.

 However, when the official workouts were released around two weeks before, one workout in particular filled me with dread.
 It appeared that the ‘Lift Off’ workout would require a three-rep max front squat (bad) from the floor (double bad).

 I am not very familiar with cleaning a barbell off the floor, especially with heavy weight, so I practiced this a few times in the gym over the two weeks leading up to the event.